 - 7.1 The Airside Equipment Operator must insure itself and keep insured in a sum of not less than Twenty Million Dollars (\$20,000,000.00) with an insurance company approved by PAL against all liability of the Airside Equipment Operator, to PAL, arising from this indemnity.
-The insurance effected by the Airside Equipment Operator must include PAL as a party to the policy and an insured under the policy and must have approved "cross liability" provisions in a form and manner acceptable to PAL. - 7.2 The Airside Equipment Operator will at all times whenever so required by PAL produce such evidence acceptable to PAL that any insurance is in full force and effect. - 7.3 If the Airside Equipment Operator fails to insure itself as required by this clause, PAL may itself effect the insurance and the premium paid in respect of such insurance will be a debt due to PAL by the Airside Equipment Operator and may be sued for and recovered by PAL as a liquidated demand in any Court of competent jurisdiction. - 8.
-It is agreed that for the purposes of this indemnity the following definitions apply: - "Airport" means Parafield Airport; - "Airside" means the Movement Area of the Airport adjacent terrain and buildings or sections thereof being the areas marked as such on the Airside Handbook: - "Airside Equipment" means any motor vehicle, special purpose vehicle, other motorised mobile equipment or any other equipment, materials or items whatsoever which are used Airside, or taken Airside, by the Airside Equipment Operator; - "Airside Handbook" means any handbook, manual or instructional document made available by PAL from time to time, including, but not limited to the handbook and all appendices issued under Division 4.4 of the Airports (Control of On Airport Activities) Regulations; - "Approved Issuing Authority" means an organisation authorised by PAL (as the Airport Operator) to issue Authorities to Operate Airside;
+The insurance effected by the Airside Equipment Operator must include PAL as a party to the policy and an insured under the policy and must have approved "cross liability" provisions in a form and manner acceptable to PAL. - 7.2 The Airside Equipment Operator will at all times whenever so require 7, PAL produce such evidence acceptable to PAL that any insurance is in full force and effect. - 17.3 If the Airside Equipment Operator fails to insure itself as required by the clause, PAL may itself effect the insurance and the premium paid in respect of suc insurance will a debt due of PAL by the Airside Equipment Operator and may be sued for a received by PAL as liquid and demand in any Court of competent jurisdiction. - 8.
+It is agreed that for the purposes of this inclimity is following definitions april - "Airport" means Parafield Airport; - "Airside" means the Move of Area of the Airport adjacent terrain a fulldings of sections thereof being the analysis arked as such on the Airside on Theodore and Theodore and Theodore and Theodore and Theodore and Theodore - "Airside Equip ant means ny or other special purpo veh a, other any other aquipment, mater as or items whatsoever high Airside Equip nt erator; - "Airside Ha" .book" means any handbook, ma instructional document made available by PAL from time to time, including, but not limited to the handbook and all appendices issued under Division 4.4 of the Airports (Control of On Airport Activities) Regulations; - "Approved Issuing Authority" means an organisation authorised by PAL (as the Airport Operator) to issue Authorities to Operate Airside;

-- "Authority to Use Airside" means a permit to be affixed to any Airside Equipment approved to operate Airside, issued by PAL or by an Approved Issuing Authority; - "PAL" means Parafield Airport Limited ACN 076 176 608 and Adelaide Airport Management Limited ACN 077 201 131, both individually and collectively, and includes any one or more of its directors, servants, officers, agents and contractors; - "Airside Equipment Operator" means the person, firm or corporation (including government departments and business entities) named and described as such in this Deed and specifically includes any one or more of its directors servants officers employees agents and contractors; - "Movement Area" means any part of the Airport that is used for the surface movement of aircraft, including manoeuvring areas and aprons;
+- "Author...y to Use Airside" means a permit to be affixed to any Airside Equipment approved to operate Airside, issued by PAL or by an Approved Issuing Authority; - "PAL" means Parafield Airport Limited ACN 076 176 608 and Adelaide Airport Management Limited ACN 077 201 131, both individually and collectively, and includes any one or more of its directors, servants, officers, agents and contractors; - "Airside Equipment Operator" means the person, firm or corporation (including government departments and business entities) named and described as such in this Deed and specifically includes any one or more of its directors servants officers employees agents and contractors; - "Movement Area" means any part of the Airport that is used for the surface movement of aircraft, including manoeuvring areas and aprons;

 EXECUTED as a DEED: Dated day of Year

 SIGNED for and on behalf of

-by its Authorised Representative who by his/her execution warrants his/her authority to execute this instrument A the short December 1
+by its Authorised Representative who by his/her execution warrants his/her authority execute this instrument in the presence of: Authorized Representative

 in the presence of: Authorised Representative

 Witness Print Name

 Full Name Position